Headquarters: London, UK

 Overleaf is a startup and social enterprise that builds modern collaborative authoring tools for scientists — like Google Docs for Science.
-We have over three million registered users from around the world.
-Our primary product is an online, real time collaborative editor for papers, theses, technical reports and other documents written in the LaTeX markup language.
+We have over four million registered users from around the world.
+Our primary product is an online, real-time collaborative editor for papers, theses, technical reports and other documents written in the LaTeX markup language.

 Who We Are

 Overleaf was founded by two mathematicians who were inspired by their own experiences in academia to create a better solution for scientific collaboration and communication.
-Now we are a team of thirty based mainly in and around the UK and in the US.
+Now we are a team of about forty with fifteen developers, based mainly in and around the UK and in the US.
 We were recognised as one of the UK's top 100 fastest growing businesses in 2018.

 How We Work

 Overleaf is remote-first — all founders and staff work remotely.
 We also have an office by King's Cross station for those in the London area, and we get the whole team together in London several times a year for face-to-face time.